grpc/proposal/A93-xds-ext-proc.md

 client to do the work of deframing the gRPC messages, and sending only complete deframed messages to the ext_proc server, one at a time.

-More seriously, ext_proc currently assumes that all of the contents of the DATA frames are a single payload, and the ext_proc server is only allowed to send a single response to modify that payload.
-That model is incompatible with gRPC streaming semantics, where the ext_proc server may need to modify each message individually and cannot wait until the end of the stream to do so.

 Furthermore, the ext_proc filter in gRPC will not actually have access to the raw HTTP/2 DATA frames in the first place.
 In our architecture, the framing/deframing is handled in the transport layer, and filters